jayllo-c/tp/docs/DeveloperGuide.md

 through repeated use of the `AddCommand`.
 Errors that occur during this process are also added to the error report.

 In summary, The import process is done in the following steps:
-1. ImportCommand reads the CSV file with the given file path.
+1. `ImportCommand` reads the CSV file with the given file path.
-2. The CSV file is parsed and each row is converted into an addCommand
+2. The CSV file is parsed and each row is converted into an `AddCommand`
-3. The addCommand is then executed passing the same model as import command.
+3. The `AddCommand` is then executed passing the same model as import command.
-4. The addCommand then adds the person to the model.
+4. The `AddCommand` then adds the person to the model.

 **Handling duplicate persons** <br>